Separating Lunar Fact from Fiction

-A total eclipse of the Moon is on May 26.
+A near-total eclipse of the Moon happens on November 19.
 Some folks are calling it a “Blood Moon.”
 There’s boatloads of celestial hype about this phenomenon.
 We’ll help you separate fact from fiction.

 A total eclipse of the Moon is sometimes called a “Blood Moon” because the Moon turns reddish when it’s completely submerged in the Earth’s shadow.

 We’ve heard all kind of strange theories about a “Blood Moon.”
 Back in 2014–2015, there was a series of four consecutive total lunar eclipses (Blood Moons) and the media hyped end-of-the-world prophesies.
 Clearly, the world did not end.

 “Blood Moon” is not a technical term used in astronomy.
 It’s more of a popular phrase, perhaps because it sounds so dramatic.
 It simply refers to a “total lunar eclipse.”
 Yep, that’s it.